 Revenge Porn Laws in New Jersey

-By , Attorney · Seattle University School of Law
+By , Attorney Seattle University School of Law

 Revenge porn is a type of nonconsensual pornography (NCP), in which sexually explicit images of someone else are distributed in order to humiliate and harm the subject of the images.
 In many but not all cases, the person distributing the pornographic images is an ex-partner (hence the element of targeted revenge), but NCP can also occur when hackers break into strangers' computers and post images of people they don't know.
 NCP is also referred to as "cyber exploitation."

-• disclose such a recording (however made), and
+• disclose such a recording.

-• even if the person shown consented to the recording, it is still a crime to post the recording without that person's further consent to the disclosure.
+Even if the person shown consented to the recording, it is still a crime to post the recording without that person's further consent to the disclosure.

-Criminal Invasion of Privacy
+Criminal Invasion of Privacy and Disclosure of Intimate Images

 • without the individual's consent, and